robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Yes, Mara."

 He took himself to the far end of the table and began rummaging through the tin.
-Mara’s eyes slid to me.
+Mara turned to me.

 “Celeste.”